tonyc/open890/README.md

 ### Windows

-Download the Windows release .zip file, and extract it somewhere useful.
+  * Download the Windows release .zip file, and extract it somewhere useful.

-Open a command prompt, `cd` to where you extracted the files, and run:
+  * Navigate to where you expanded open890
-Navigate to where you expanded open890, and double click the `open890.bat` file in the main folder.
+  * Double click the `open890.bat` file in the main folder.

 You will probably see several security warnings as described below.
 After getting through those, access the web interface at http://localhost:4000 with your favorite web browser.